Weerel/Coursera_Capstone/FinalReport.md

 First of all let's check dependency for venues total count and venues categories count within neighbourhoods.

 ![Map of Toronto](/fig_count_cat.jpg)
 Figure above demonstrates it.
 One can see it's higly correlated.
 The more places available, the more it's variety.
 It's dependend values.
 Let's take into consideration only total venues count for neighbourhood.

+So we use neighbourhood venues count, neighbourhood area value as primary features.
+Additional useful feature is density = count/area.
+Then features are scaled and ready for clusterization.
+We should choose a set of features to be clustered.
+The most representative set is volume and density.
+Let's examine feature clusterization on plot.

 ![Map of Toronto](/fig_count_cat_cluster.jpg)
+In the figure above four clusters are shown.

 ![Map of Toronto](/fig_count_volume_cluster.jpg)